patosai/ex2/README.md

 An ergonomic, split mechanical keyboard

+## How to use
+1. Plug in the keyboard
+2. Edit the keymap if you wish
+3. Build and flash the firmware, see below.
+4. Run!

 ## Editing the keymap
 See the files `include/keymap_left.h` and `include/keymap_right.h`.
 Available keycodes are in `include/keycodes.h`.